xmos/lib_locks/doc/rst/lib_locks.rst

 Hardware locks are fast and power efficient but there are a limited number per tile.
 Software locks are slower but you can use an unlimited number of them.

-In addition a single Tile lock is available on ``xcore.ai`` devices.
-This uses a shared peripheral register on the chip and is suitable for protecting resources shared across tiles.
-It is slower than a software lock and so should only be used for chip-wide locking requirements.
+In addition a single Intertile lock is available on ``xcore.ai`` devices only.
+This uses a shared peripheral register on the ``xcore.ai`` device and is suitable for protecting resources shared across tiles.

+Examples include access to ``xcore.ai`` peripherals or locking printing from both tiles.
+It is slower than a software lock and so should only be used for device-wide locking requirements.

 ``lib_locks`` is intended to be used with the `XCommon CMake <https://www.xmos.com/file/xcommon-cmake-documentation/?version=latest>`_
 , the `XMOS` application build and dependency management system.